Homeschooling High School

 For example, if your child wants to study the history of eastern Africa, or the history of plagues throughout the world, or trace in detail the origins of conflict in a particular part of the world, instead of taking a standard survey of world history (or as an elective in addition to it), that can not only be okay, but it can make your student stand out--which is usually a good thing.

 Or if your child wants to start a business and sell his artwork, you could use that as the focus of other lessons.
 You might have English focus on putting together a business plan, writing formal letters to potential suppliers or to shops where he wants to sell his product, reading about how to succeed in business, how to relate to people, and how to improve his artwork, and giving oral presentations to businesses and customers--real world English skills could be the "credit" that's listed on the transcript you put together for him.
 Math could involve learning business math, keeping records of purchases and sales, working through tax documents, and keeping detailed inventory lists, and such.
 Making the art could be an art credit especially if at least 120 hours were spent on it.
 Keeping spreadsheets and using word processing and database programs could be listed as a computer applications course.
 These sorts of atypical classes can translate into meeting course requirements that colleges typically want to see, but can also impress the admissions committee so much more when they are deciding which applications don't make the cut.

 A lot of people see high school as a time to copy schools in order to get into college.
 But the opposite can be true.
 Homeschooling high school can be a time to allow your teen to spread his or her wings and explore interests without negatively impacting college options.

-For more information on homeschooling high school and records that you'll likely want to keep, see https://www.flhomeschoolevaluations.com/high-school.html
+For more information on homeschooling high school and records that you'll likely want to keep, see this page on our website: https://www.flhomeschoolevaluations.com/high-school.html